boschresearch/torchphysics/docs/tutorial/tutorial_domain_basics.rst

 `creation of polygons and the loading of external objects`_, or the `creation  of training/validation points`_

-.. _`creation of polygons and the loading of external objects`: external_domains.rst
+.. _`creation of polygons and the loading of external objects`: external_domains.html
-.. _`creation of training/validation points`: sampler_tutorial.rst
+.. _`creation of training/validation points`: sampler_tutorial.html